tomaszkingukrol/async-data-flow/README.md

     bar = args_mapper(foo, input={'a': 'endpoint'}, output={'source': 'source_a', 'data': 'data_a'})

+    bar(endpoint=...) -> {'source'_a: source, 'data_a': data}

 ### passing extra parameters

-If we need to pass extra parameter to next function in Data Flow we can use partial function from functools module:
+If we need to pass extra parameters to function in Data Flow we can use partial function from functools module:

     from functools import partial